-- Youth to grow in knowledge and understanding of Lutheran Doctrine.
+Youth will grow in knowledge and understanding of Lutheran Doctrine.

-- Youth and adult members of the congregation will forge new relationships and meaningful interactions.
+Youth and adult members of the congregation will forge new peer and intergenerational relationships through meaningful interactions.

-- Lessons will have an emphasis on life application for students to analyze how they can incorporate lesson themes into daily life.
+Lessons will have an emphasis on life application for students to analyze how they can incorporate Biblical and Catechetical teachings into daily life.

-- Parents/Guardians will be equipped with tools/training to enable faith discussions in the home setting.
+Parents and guardians will be equipped with the tools to enable faith discussions in their household.